klaidliadon/umbrella-content/en/communications/mobile-phones/beginner/s_information-stored.md

 ## Protect your device

+*	Log out of active apps and accounts.
 *	Only use trusted phone dealers and repair shops.
 *	Delete all information before selling, handing on or disposing of your phone.